SFDC-Assets/DynamicFlowProgress/README.md

 * [Badges Reference](https://github.com/badges/shields/blob/master/README.md)
 * [List of tags to use for repositories](https://salesforce.quip.com/zIyyAzGYRaWu)
 * [Email template to get approval for making repo public](https://salesforce.quip.com/8j1jAKTHlk6Q)

-## FAQ

-**_Q: Is there an easier way to create a reusable list of steps to use in the Comma-Separated List of Steps property?
-It’s tedious to have to enter the list on every screen where I’m using the component._**
-A: Yes!
-Create a [Constant](https://help.salesforce.com/s/articleView?id=sf.flow_ref_resources_constant.htm&type=5) resource (Type = Text) that contains your comma-separated list of steps.
-Then, just reference that constant in this property every time you use the component.
-Now, when there are changes to your list, you only have to manage the value of your constant and it takes effect across all instances of the component.

-**_Q: Can I easily customize the colors/branding?_**
-A: The current release of this component focuses on delivering a component that’s on-brand for the Salesforce Lightning Design System (SLDS).

-**_Q: Can I easily customize translate text that's part of the component?_**
-A: Yes!
-See the section (above) about the Custom Labels available for translation.